-- 1. Complete the assigned readings, regularly attend class and participate in discussion. - 2.
-Write four, short one-page reaction papers to a primary source or secondary source.
-The class syllabus has been divided into four sections.
-You must write a reaction paper for each of those sections.
-You can complete and turn in the analysis at any point within the demarcated period.
-Post your paper in the Blackboard link. - 3.
-Annotate the assigned reading on Perusall. - 4.
-Write a party platform paper for the 1930s Election Simulation exercise.
-I will hand out instructions beforehand. - 5.
-Complete a written, open-book final exam.
-Assignments Four Short Reaction Papers 1930s Election Simulation 40% (10% each) 20% Participation via Perusall 20% Final Exam 20% Formatting: All papers must be submitted to blackboard, and formatted in Word (.doc or docx) and saved with your last name first, e.g. "Fleischman Masereel Paper.docx."
-You are expected to master the citation style that is common among historians, known as the Chicago Manual of Style, and is detailed in the volume by Kate Turabian.
-The guide is available in the library and online at http://www.chicagomanualofstyle.org/home.html Late papers lose 1/3 of a grade per day.
-E.g., a B paper submitted the morning after it was due, will receive a B-.
-Papers more than 72 hours late will receive an F. History Library Guide: For help with papers and research, students are encouraged to seek out the library and history librarian, Lara Nicosia.
-Resources and contact information can be found at, http://libguides.lib.rochester.edu/his Computers: Obviously our current work is impossible without the internet and computers.
+- 1. Complete the assigned readings, regularly attend class and participate in discussion.

+- 2. Complete an in-class midterm exam.

+- 3. Write a party platform paper for the 1930s Election Simulation exercise.
+I will hand out instructions beforehand.

+- 4. Complete a written, open-book final exam.

+Assignments

+Pop Quizzes 20%

+1930s Election Simulation 25%

+Midterm Exam 25%

+Final Exam 30%

+Computers: Obviously our current work is impossible without the internet and computers.
 We will be staring at screens 100% of the time, which frankly, is a real bummer.
 That being said, I invited you to use our class time as an opportunity to escape the oppressive, constant drum of the internet and focus on a single subject for an hour of your time every day.
 I will do my best to vary class activities and discussion.
 I want to engage you where you are (mentally).
 So whenever you feel the urge to do something else during class, try to put off that stuff for an hour.
-Social media, consumer capitalism, and the constant din of "Breaking News" will still be there when we are done for the day.
+Social media, consumer capitalism, and the constant din of "Breaking

+News" will still be there when we are done for the day.
 Hopefully by paying attention to something else for a little while, you'll feel some relief.

 Email: I am available via email for questions or concerns about the class.
 There are types of questions, however, that I don't generally answer.
 If you write an email telling me you are going to miss class, I will take note, but won't write back.
 If you write with a question about an assignment or reading, and the answer is on the syllabus or assignment sheet, I will not write back.
 Otherwise I do my best to keep up with your questions, although occasionally an email slips through the cracks.
 If you don't hear back within a few days, try me again or come up to me after class.

 Disability Services: